SpongePowered/SpongeDocs/source/faq.rst

 2. Many people are not in a position to wait.
 3. We can get started sooner.
 4. Those last three reasons may have said the same thing.
-5. As this new project is community-run, we may be able to push updates quicker than Mojang is able to and react to the needs of the community better.
+5. As this new project is community-run, we may be able to push updates quicker than Mojang is able to, and react to the needs of the community better.
 6. The API may be implemented on other server implementations, and we encourage it.

 What License Will Sponge Be Placed Under?